FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Spinodal Decomposition

-Figure~\ref{fig:computation_time} compares wall-clock time for completing 50,000$\Delta t$ of simulation across domain sizes ranging from $256^2$ to $4096^2$ grid points.
-The GPU-accelerated phase-field solver time scales with both domain size (due to increased computation per step) and the fixed number of required time steps.
-In contrast, FluxNet-D inference time is dominated by the reduced number of forward passes: the $10\Delta t$ model requires 5,000 forward passes, the $100\Delta t$ model requires 500, and the $1000\Delta t$ model requires only 50.
-At the training resolution of $1024^2$, the $10\Delta t$ model is actually slower than the solver (0.55$\times$ speedup) due to inference overhead, but the $100\Delta t$ model achieves 3.81$\times$ speedup and the $1000\Delta t$ model achieves 17.3$\times$ speedup.
-The efficiency advantage of the coarser-timestep models increases at larger domain sizes because the fixed overhead per inference step becomes negligible compared to the savings from reduced step count.
+Figure~\ref{fig:computation_time} compares wall-clock time for completing $50{,}000\Delta t$ of simulation across domain sizes from $256^2$ to $4096^2$ grid points, all measured on the same NVIDIA A800 GPU.
+The GPU-accelerated phase-field solver time scales with domain size.

+FluxNet-D inference time is determined by two factors: the number of forward passes (inversely proportional to the temporal stride) and the cost per pass (proportional to both the domain size and the number of model parameters).
+The $10\Delta t$ model requires 5,000 forward passes, the $100\Delta t$ model requires 500, and the $1000\Delta t$ model requires only 50.
+At the training resolution of $1024^2$, the $10\Delta t$ model is actually slower than the solver ($0.55\times$ speedup) because inference overhead per pass outweighs the savings from a modest stride reduction.
+The $100\Delta t$ model achieves $3.8\times$ speedup and the $1000\Delta t$ model achieves $17.3\times$ speedup.
+The efficiency advantage of the coarser-timestep models increases further at larger domain sizes.

+This progression directly illustrates the practical consequence of the CFL-free property.
+Flux-rate-based surrogates that inherit CFL constraints are effectively limited to temporal strides comparable to the $10\Delta t$ model, where no meaningful speedup over optimized numerical solvers is achieved.
+FluxNet's ability to stably predict at $100\Delta t$ or $1000\Delta t$ without temporal integration converts the CFL-free property into concrete computational acceleration.